imonology/scalra/README.md

   the server's reliability, security, and scalability is automatically covered without having to worry about re-writing code when the service is under heavy workload.

-  Additional functionalities can be added with Scalra modules that are pluggable.
+  Additional functionalities can be added with pluggable Scalra modules.

 ## People

-Scalra is created by the team at [Imonology Inc.] (http://www.imonology.com/) [[github] (https://github.com/imonology)]
+Scalra is created by [Imonology Inc.] (http://www.imonology.com/) [[github] (https://github.com/imonology)]

 ## License